JSenpai/require-worker/readme.md

 ## What is this?

-This module is meant to require other nodejs modules, but in a new process instead of the same process.
+This module is meant to require other Nodejs modules, but in a new process instead of the same process.

 This is very new and features are still getting implemented.